 Preparing a prototype before beginning extensive development provides numerous benefits for various projects.
 This technique enables organizations to test concepts while receiving user responses that prevent business errors.
 Here are five key benefits of using a prototype:

-Prototypes transform theoretical concepts into practical models, allowing stakeholders, development teams, and design teams to understand the product prototype clearly.
-The prototype offers a straightforward image of the design, layout, and user interaction sequence rather than demanding extensive descriptions.
+Prototypes transform theoretical concepts into practical models, enabling stakeholders, development teams, and design teams to gain a clear understanding of the product prototype.
+The prototype provides a clear visual representation of the design, layout, and user interaction sequence, eliminating the need for extensive descriptions.

 A startup developing a travel booking app creates a prototype to showcase how users will search for flights, book hotels, and make payments.
 This makes it easier to present the idea to investors.